This article was originally published on VICE Colombia.

 "I would come [to the bar], buy something, and he would touch my hand.
 He was really nice to me, and I've always liked older guys," Gustavo says.
-"One day—I don't remember how—he dragged me [outside] and we made out.
-I said to myself, I need to make this happen.'
-Then, another day, his wife wasn't home and I went [back] with him.
-Afterwards, he pretended he didn't know me.
+"One day—I don't remember how—he dragged me [outside], and we made out.
+I said to myself, I need to make this happen.
+Then, another day, his wife wasn't home, and I went [back] with him.
+Afterward, he pretended he didn't know me.
 Sometimes I would stay out until really late hoping it would happen again."

 "Did his wife find out?"
 I ask.